Pre-Show Meetings/Site Inspection

 What topics should I discuss during our meeting?

-There are many things that should be discussed during your pre-show meeting.
-Depending on who you are meeting with at the time,
+There are many things that should be discussed during your pre-production meeting.
+Depending on who you are meeting with at the time, these are some basic guidelines on what you should ask/discuss:

 Customer Meeting